Matrix Model for Riemann Zeta via its Local Factors: Introduction

 Given an infinite set of distinguished points on a curve, e.g., the non-trivial zeroes of the Riemann zeta on the critical line, one can construct a random ensemble of unitary matrices (UMM) after conformally mapping the points on the unit circle.
 Using this approach, a unitary one-plaquette model was constructed for the symmetric zeta function (which is an entire function that has zeroes coinciding with the Riemann zeta) by two of us (PD and SD) in Ref.\cite{Dutta2016byx}.
 The parameters of the model are determined in terms of the Li (also known as the Keiper-Li) coefficients.
 Extending on earlier work \cite{Dutta:2007ws}, a phase space description of the model was developed.
 In this picture, an eigenvalue is the coordinate and the number of boxes in the Young diagram corresponding to a representation is the momentum.
 The phase space distribution function was computed and found to have a `broom-like' structure with spikes at the zeroes of the symmetric zeta function.
-While the dynamical system is expected to be a many fermion system, we could not get any further insight from this phase space.
+While the `dynamical system'\footnote{The term is used in a general sense, since in a matrix model, we do not have a notion of time.} is expected to be a many fermion system, we could not get any further insight from this phase space.

 In this paper, we shall follow a similar line of approach, however, we shall break it in parts.
 We shall take up each prime factor in the Euler representation of the Riemann zeta function (the so called local zeta function at a fixed prime) separately and construct an ensemble of unitary matrices (UMM), the eigenvalues of which correspond to its poles that lie on the imaginary axis.
 It turns out that the phase space density, or more accurately, the fluctuating part of it, can be expressed as the \emph{trace of an operator}.
 The operator in question is a generalised Vladimirov derivative that acts on a subspace of square integrable functions supported on the $p$-adic integers.
 This suggests that the natural notion of distance in the momentum space is ultrametric, defined in terms of the $p$-adic norm.
 The phase space picture also leads us to arrive at a Hamiltonian, which has the form $H=xp$.
 Interestingly its action is restricted to a subspace of the full domain --- this is reminiscent of a resolution to the shortcomings of this type of Hamiltonian in \cite{BK,BerryKeating2}.
 In this approach, even the classical phase space description is in terms of operators on a Hilbert space, as in the Koopman-von Neumann formalism \cite{wilczek,kvnthesis}.
 More specifically, the Hilbert space is a subspace spanned by the Kozyrev wavelets \cite{Kozyrev:2001} (an analogue of the generalised Haar wavelets) on the $p$-adic line.
 The restriction is to the subspace supported on the compact subset $\Zp$ of $\Qp$ with the translation parameter set to zero and scaling restricted so as to stay within the support.